-\textbf{Contributing factors to the gap:} There are two main contributing factors to the gap between the bound from \textit{Tiler} and the actual maximum error.
-First is the systematic error introduced in the way \textit{Tiler} computes the error bound. \textit{Tiler} takes the maximum distance between the range of possible ground truths and the range of possible network outputs as the bound.
+There are two main contributing factors to the gap between the bound from \textit{Tiler} and the actual maximum error.
+The first factor is that we use interval arithmetic to compute the error bound in \textit{Tiler}: \textit{Tiler} takes the maximum distance between the range of possible ground truths and the range of possible network outputs as the bound.
 For a perfect network, this still gives a bound equal to the range of ground truth, instead of zero.
-The second factor is the extra space included in the box $\mathcal{B}_i$ that is not on the tile $\mathcal{X}_i$.
-This results in a larger range on network output being used for calculating error bound, which in turn makes the error bound itself larger.
+The second factor is the extra space included in $\mathcal{B}_i$ that is not on the tile $\mathcal{X}_i$.
+This results in a larger range on network output being used to calculate error bounds, which makes the error bounds larger.